Increasing engagement in your health benefit

 Finally, if you want to improve the employee experience with health benefits, you should regularly ask them for feedback.
 Ask your employees for suggestions on how to improve the benefits package, what programs or services they would like to see added, and how the benefits have impacted their health and well-being.

-Sending out employee surveys once or twice a year is an easy way to gauge how your employees feel about their benefits, whether or not they understand them, and if they think something is missing.
+Sending out employee surveys once or twice a year is an easy way to gauge how your employees feel about their benefits, whether they understand them, and if they think something is missing.
 Take the survey results and update your plan accordingly.
-This effective collaboration can help keep engaged employees interested in what you're doing to improve workplace wellness.
+This effective collaboration can help keep employees interested in what you're doing to improve workplace wellness.

 How PeopleKeep by Remodel Health can help

 Small and mid-size businesses often struggle to afford traditional group health insurance.
 An HRA offers a flexible and cost-effective alternative.
-Transitioning to an HRA might seem daunting, but PeopleKeep by Remodel Health is dedicated to ensuring a seamless switch.
-Our user-friendly software simplifies the process of offering a tailor-made health benefit to your team.
-With our help, you can set up and manage your benefit in just minutes each month.
+While the transition to an HRA might seem daunting, PeopleKeep by Remodel Health ensures a seamless switch.

-Our services include:
+Our benefits administration services include:

-- Customizing your plan and allowances
+• Customizing your plan and allowances

-- Reviewing documentation for employee expenses
+• Reviewing documentation for employee expenses

-- Generating federally required plan documents for compliance and privacy
+• Generating federally required plan documents for compliance and privacy

-- Providing award-winning customer support
+• Providing award-winning customer support

 Our team handles these tasks so you can focus on managing your business.
 Plus, we improve the employee experience of shopping for health insurance coverage.
-Instead of struggling to figure out the Health Insurance Marketplace on their own, employees can shop for individual health plans right from their PeopleKeep accounts.
+Instead of struggling to figure out the Health Insurance Marketplace on their own, employees can shop for individual health plans right from their accounts.

 Want to offer an ICHRA as a large employer?
-Remodel Health’s ICHRA+ solution is the best fit for you.
+Remodel Health's ICHRA+ solution is the best fit for you.
+It comes with expert, best-in-class customer support and change management, making the switch from group coverage simple.

 Conclusion

 This article was originally published on January 10, 2022.
-It was last updated on July 17, 2025.
+It was last updated on July 2, 2026.